James M Dailey is Innocent! - Stop The Execution!

 · Mr. Dailey has no prior record of violence against women.
 Instead, there are numerous documented incidents of his defending young, vulnerable women from acts of violence, including one incident in which Dailey was stabbed eleven times and almost died after he had stepped in to defend a young woman from her violent, angry boyfriend

 From: [Your Name]

 James Dailey has spent more than 30 years on death row for a murder he did not commit.
-The Florida Supreme Court has yet to rule on his substantial claims of actual innocence.
+The Florida Supreme Court declined to grant relief despite his substantial claims of actual innocence.
 Please intervene to prevent the execution of an innocent man by ordering a full clemency hearing for James Daily, and do not set a new execution date.
 Thank you.